The End of Violence

-The End of Violence is a 1997 drama film by the German director Wim Wenders.
-The film's cast includes Bill Pullman, Andie MacDowell, Gabriel Byrne, Traci Lind, Rosalind Chao, and Loren Dean, among others.
+The End of Violence is a 1997 American drama film by the German director Wim Wenders.
+The film's cast includes Bill Pullman, Andie MacDowell, Gabriel Byrne, Traci Lind, Rosalind Chao, Pruitt Taylor Vince, Udo Kier, and Loren Dean, among others.
 It also features a soundtrack marked with the signature sounds of Wenders regulars Jon Hassell, Ry Cooder, and Bono.
 The film was praised by a select few critics for its cinematography, but performed poorly in the box office.
 It was entered into the 1997 Cannes Film Festival.

-The movie had a budget of $5 million, but only received $386,673 in its domestic box office.
+The film had a budget of $5 million, but only received $386,673 in its domestic box office.

-Like many other of Wenders' American movies, the film was shot in multiple locations, for instance the Griffith Observatory in Griffith Park and the Santa Monica Pier.
+Like many other of Wenders' American films, the film was shot in multiple locations, for instance the Griffith Observatory in Griffith Park and the Santa Monica Pier.

 A scene in the film shows a live recreation of the painting Nighthawks by Edward Hopper.